NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/Spreadsheet/README.md

 # Comments to Evaluators:
 I added a constructor to the spreadsheet and a cell class.
 I did this because in the assignment details it advised to create a cell class.
 The constructor was advised to be created in piazza question @402.
+I created a helper method for all three SetCellContents that way it is easier to understand what is happening at each stage.

 # Assignment Specific Topics
 Assignment 5: Learn to utilize/combine the appropriate existing functionality to generate a more powerful combination.